opource-Inc/Doctor-Prescription-Label-Reading/README.md

 ## Introduction

 Handwritten prescriptions from doctors are still a common practice in many healthcare settings.
 However, these prescriptions can be difficult to read, leading to errors in medication administration and potentially jeopardizing patient safety.
-Automating the process of reading and interpreting these prescriptions could significantly improve the accuracy and efficiency of medication management.
+Automating the process of reading and interpreting these prescriptions could significantly improve the accuracy and efficiency of medication management and also allows users to either take a picture of the prescription or upload one from the photo library.
+Once the image is processed, the app detects and highlights the medicines mentioned in the note.

 ## Objectives: